mvogel3/deep-learning-challenge/README.md

 ## Overview of the Analysis

 The purpose of this analysis was to build and optimize a neural network/deep learning model that can identify which applicants for funding had the best chance of success in their endeavors.
-The data used to train the model included information from 34,000 organizations that had previouslt recieved nonprofit funding.
+The data used to train the model included information from 34,000 organizations that had previously recieved nonprofit funding.
 The file was composed of the following information:

 * EIN and NAME — Identification columns
 * APPLICATION_TYPE — Alphabet Soup application type